aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ## First-Game Expectations

-Close Practice 3 with these four goals and nothing else.
+Close your last practice before games with these four goals and nothing else.
 Four is already at the edge of what they will carry into a game.

 1. Know the count and number of outs.
 2. Check the base coach before every pitch.